 - Modern women desire things that respond to ancestral cues of a man’s fighting ability.

-- Photographs of men’s bodies were shown to raters who estimated their physical strength/attractiveness.
+- Photographs of men’s bodies were shown to women raters who estimated their physical strength/attractiveness.

 - Physical strength determined over 70% of men’s bodily attractiveness.